JUSTICE SOCIETY OF AMERICA

-- Earth-Prime: First seen in The Flash #179 (May 1968), this pre-Crisis parallel Earth was originally intended to represent the real world.
+- Earth-Prime: First depicted in The Flash #179 (May 1968), this pre-Crisis parallel Earth was originally intended to represent the real world.
 On Earth-Prime, superheroes only existed in comic books and the world's history closely paralleled our own at least until the late 1970s; therefore, "Earth-Prime" is (at least for the purposes of this chronology) more or less synonymous with "real-world."
 During the Crisis, however, DC Comics Presents #87 (Nov.
 1985) revealed that Earth-Prime did have its own version of Superboy.
 Earth-Prime was destroyed during the Crisis, leaving Superboy as the only survivor, but was recreated following Infinite Crisis.

 - Post-Crisis Earth: The world created by the merging of Earths at the end of Crisis on Infinite Earths #10 (Jan.
 1986).
-The post-Crisis Earth was based primarily on Earth-One, but with elements of Earths -Two, -Four, -S, and -X. Several names have been proposed for this world, including New Earth and Earth-Sigma, but none has ever been used canonically.
+The post-Crisis Earth was based primarily on Earth-One, but incorporated elements of Earths -Two, -Four, -S, and -X. Several names have been proposed for this world, including New Earth and Earth-Sigma, but none has ever been used canonically.
 The history of the post-Crisis Earth was altered several times after the Crisis itself (changes that Infinite Crisis later attributed to the havoc wreaked upon the timestream by Alex Luthor of Earth-Three and Superboy-Prime) and further rewritten by Zero Hour in 1994.

 - Earth-0: After the partial recreation of the Multiverse in the wake of Infinite Crisis, the primary reality of the DC Universe was renamed Earth-0.
-It was substantially similar to the post-Crisis Earth, albeit with many minor changes.
-The history of Earth-0 underwent a major upheaval in the wake of 2011's Flashpoint, leading to the current "New 52" universe, which is not treated in this chronology at all.
+It was substantially similar to the post-Crisis Earth, albeit with many minor changes and discrepancies.
+The history of Earth-0 underwent a major upheaval in the wake of 2011's Flashpoint, leading to the current (New 52) universe, which is not treated in this chronology at all.